HistoriCam/ac215_HistoriCam/services/scraper/README.md

 # Scraper Service

-Scraper service for collecting Harvard building data and images from various sources.
+Scraper service for collecting Harvard building data and images from various sources. **Extracts at least 4 images per building from different angles** using multiple complementary sources.

 ## Features